-“By concentrating on the benefits of artificial intelligence (AI), we have positioned ourselves on the front end of this innovation curve.“
+By concentrating on the benefits of artificial intelligence (AI), we position ourselves on the front end of the curve.

 Diving deeper into this article, the top three ways to use AI that caught my eye (and are the most intertwined with our methods at Journey Foods) are:

 Without realizing it, we are interacting with AI every single day – from asking Siri for directions to the advertisements for that new pillow you googled popping up on your social media feeds.

 Written by Liz Satter

-Editor Riana Lynn
+Edited by Riana Lynn